ChurchApps/FreeShowWeb/src/routes/docs/scripture/+page.md

 ## Search

 Start searching to quickly select any verse in the bible, it will auto complete the book name.
-Can be like this: **"John 1:1-4"**, or like this: **"Genesis 1:1-2+5"**, then press _enter_ to show in output.
+Can be like this: **"John 1:1-4"**, or like this: **"Genesis 1:1-2+5"**, then press <Key>Enter</Key> to show in output.

 ## Selecting

-You can select verses manually by holding _CTRL/CMD_ while clicking on them.
+You can select verses manually by holding <Key>CTRL/CMD</Key> while clicking on them.
 Double clicking any verse will show it in the output.
-Pressing _enter_ when verses are selected will output them directly.
-Holding _CTRL/CMD_ and pressing _arrow left/right_ will move the selection to the next verses.
+Pressing <Key>Enter</Key> when verses are selected will output them directly.
+Holding <Key>CTRL/CMD</Key> and pressing <Key>Arrow left/right</Key> will move the selection to the next verses.

 ## Create a collection